Save $60 now on a Kindle Paperwhite Signature Edition with this Amazon Cyber Monday sale

 Sign up for Reviewed’s Perks and Rec newsletter for more epic deals and discounts.

-Even though Black Friday is over, retailers are still having great sales ahead of Cyber Monday.
+The holiday shopping season has begun, and retailers have great sales for Cyber Monday.
 Amazon is known for having major discounts during Cyber Week, especially on the latest tech products.
 Right now, you can snag the Kindle Paperwhite Signature Edition for just $129.99 at Amazon, a $60 discount off of its usual $189.99 price tag.

 If you're an avid reader or you're looking for the perfect holiday gift for your loved ones who love to read, then you should take advantage of this sale.
 We tested The Kindle Paperwhite and loved it so much that we rated it one of the best e-readers of 2022.
 Getting it for 32% off is a steal.

-►Black Friday 2022: The best 300+ Black Friday deals you can still shop
+►Cyber Monday 2022: The best Cyber Monday deals you can shop today

-►Where should you shop this weekend?
-The guide to the best ongoing Black Friday sales
+►The best Cyber Monday deals under $100: Save on lululemon, Hulu, Echo Dot and Fire TV

 We love the Kindle Paperwhite for its slightly larger screen than its predecessor, giving readers a 6.8-inch display.
 The Signature Edition comes with 32GB of storage, which is great for those who read constantly.
 It also has 300 dpi resolution and consistent side lighting, which allows for a crisper, clearer LED display.
 A Kindle feature added to the newer Paperwhite models, like the Signature edition, is the ability to change the color temperature of the Kindle's lighting, which can be easier on the eyes, especially when reading in the dark.

 The newer Paperwhite also has a USB-C charging port, allowing it to charge quicker than previous models.
-As with previous Paperwhites, it was awarded an IPX8 rating, so it'll still work when submerged in nearly seven feet of freshwater for up to an hour.
+As with previous Paperwhites, it was awarded an IPX8 rating, so it'll still work when submerged in nearly 7 ft. of freshwater for up to an hour.

-Amazon Black Friday sale: Shop top deals on tech, home goods, toys and fashion
+Shop the best Cyber Monday deals under $100: Save on lululemon, Hulu, Echo Dot and Fire TV

-Walmart Black Friday sale: 45+ deals on Shark, Apple, Keurig and Vizio
+Amazon Cyber Monday deals: Shop deals on tech, home goods, toys and fashion

-Best Buy Black Friday sale: Save on Sony, Apple, Samsung and more
+Walmart Cyber Monday deals: 80+ deals on Shark, Apple, Keurig and Vizio

-Target Black Friday sale: Discounts on air fryers, furniture, smart tech and more
+Best Buy Cyber Monday deals: Save on Sony, Apple, Samsung and more

-Wayfair Black Friday sale: 60+ best deals on Martha Stewart, KitchenAid and Dyson
+Wayfair Cyber Monday deals: 60+ best deals on Martha Stewart, KitchenAid, Dyson

-Black Friday TV deals: Shop discounts on LG, TCL, Hisense and Samsung screens
+TV Cyber Monday deals: Shop discounts on LG, TCL, Hisense and Samsung screens

-Black Friday toy deals: 100+ best toy deals on LEGO, Melissa & Doug, shopDisney
+Toy Cyber Monday deals: 100+ best deals on LEGO, Melissa & Doug, shopDisney

 Get deals and shopping advice delivered straight to your phone.
 Sign up for text message alerts from the experts at Reviewed.